-Goal 1: Education Subcommittee (Fresno County Superintendent of Schools Foster Youth Executive Advisory Committee: Achieved.
+Goal 1: Education Committee in partnership with Superintendent of Schools Foster Youth - Executive Advisory Committee: Achieved.
 Six Meetings held and one culminating year-end event with community leaders, partners, and foster youth students.

 Goal 2: Children's Mental Health Subcommittee: Partially Achieved.
 Co-chair representative for FCSOC resigned from the subcommittee due to obligations on December 31, 2022.
 A replacement has been identified as of September 2023.